How to Prevent Drug Addiction

 If you struggle with addiction, it’s going to be difficult to identify inappropriate behavior patterns.
 When addiction controls the brain, it justifies actions we wouldn’t normally accept.
 Namely, compulsive behaviors, such as stealing and lying. ¹

-For this reason, it’s going to be difficult for a person struggling with addiction to communicate about that addiction.
+For this reason, it’s difficult for a person who struggles with addiction to communicate about that addiction.
+Instead, those around them must attempt to recognize the problem and say something.

-Instead, it’s important those around them attempt to recognize the problem and say something.
 Naturally, such confrontation may not always be met with hospitality.
 Still, in such circumstances, it’s key to intervene as soon as possible.
+By identifying a drug problem, you allow a loved one to open up and express their struggles to you.

 2.)
 Therapeutic Intervention